vishvAsa/kalpAntaram/rangapriya-on-festivals.md

 Thus, all the things and rituals prescribed by *jnānis* for the *Ugādi* festival are full of meaning.
 We can note that they pervade all the areas of life and bestow upon the worshipper, *puṇya, purushārtha* and *paramārthas*.

+### FAQ
-## A few important questions, answers and summation.
+A few important questions, answers and summation.

 A few questions that come up regarding the observation of this *Ugādi* will be answered now and the discussion will be concluded on this topic herewith.